umar-hashmi/FNAData/README.md

 For the original networks, the line impedance is specified 4x4 matrice without mutual impedance.

-This repository however, contains three-wire and four-wire extensions of the original feeders with and without mutual impedences.
+This repository, contains only two of the original feeders and a new load data created by adding uncertainty in the actual measurement data and very high PV penetration.